francesco-fortunato/PaaT/docs/Final_Design.md

 - Amplify: AWS Amplify simplifies the development process by providing a set of tools and services for building scalable and secure web applications.
 It enables the creation of a user-friendly web interface for pet owners to access real-time location data and receive alerts.

 - API Gateway: AWS API Gateway acts as the entry point for the web interface, providing a secure and scalable API endpoint.
 It enables seamless communication between the web interface and the backend services, ensuring a smooth user experience.

+The user interface is reachble through this [link](https://main.d24229we7y3qnn.amplifyapp.com/)